 - How many miles did they drive from business destination to destination (the tax office wants some real numbers, not just a vague guess of the total)?

-- What was their business reason for driving to those destinations (such as meeting with client Bill Jones at XYZ Corp or pick up supplies at ABC Discount Store)?
+- What was their business reason for driving to those destinations (such as meeting with client Bill Jones at XYZ Corp or picking up supplies at ABC Discount Store)?

 - What other business expenses (such as parking) were related to these trips?